Honorary whites: Hong Kongers

-Despite the apartheid regime's strained relationship with the United Kingdom, Hong Kong, then still a British colony, still maintained trade relationships with South Africa.
-In order to lure investment in South Africa, Hong Kongers were offered the honorary whites status by the government for living and investment purposes.
+In spite of the tense relations between the apartheid regime and the United Kingdom, Hong Kong, a British colony at the time, continued to engage in trade with South Africa.
+As an incentive of attracting investment in South Africa, Hong Kongers were granted honorary white status by the South African government, enabling them to facilitate their living accommodations and investment activities.